SuleimanFarah/sunpy/GSoC-AIA-Response-Functions.md

 * Blog RSS feed: http://tdwilkinson.blogspot.com/feeds/posts/default?alt=rss
 * PR link(s):

-1. [Create Citation File #1712](https://github.com/sunpy/sunpy/issues/1712) Resolved in pull requst #1723
+1. [Create Citation File #1712](https://github.com/sunpy/sunpy/issues/1712) Resolved in pull request #1723

 2. [Spectrogram log y axis #291](https://github.com/sunpy/sunpy/issues/291) This involved looking into my local Sunpy/sunpy/spectra/spectrogram.py.
 I feel confident in how to add a log y axis to a plot.
 The frequency (y axis) is ‘stretched’ in the spectrogram class to rebin the frequency to be linear.
 I am working on testing a simple keyword and if statement  combination to make this axis log, otherwise, I think this will also need to be rebinned to become log scale.